-The greater Sydney region is around 12, 300 kilometres and is the most populous city in Australia with a population of 4,921,000 and a population density of 400 people per square kilometre in the Greater Sydney region.
+The greater Sydney region is around 12,300 kilometres and is the most populous city in Australia with a population of 4.9 million and a population density of 400 people per square kilometre in the Greater Sydney region.
 The predominant age group in Sydney is 25-34 years with households comprised primarily of childless couples.

-Agent commissions in Sydney are surprising, generally a little lower than the fees you can expect in other capital cities, but are still around 1.84 - 2.0% of the value of your property.
-On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees which can increase your total cost significantly.
-All up, your total cost is likely to be well over $20,000 if you decide to sell with a traditional agent as opposed to as low as $694 if you sell your home yourself with the help of PropertyNow.
+Agent commissions in Sydney are surprising, generally a little lower than the fees you can expect in other capital cities, but are still around 1.84 – 2.0% of the value of your property.
+On top of a commission, if you sell with a traditional agent, you would also generally pay additional advertising fees.
+As a general rule, most traditional agents recommend you allocate around 1% of the asking price towards advertising.
+For an $800,000 property this equates to $8000 in advertising costs, plus your commission fees on top.
+However selling your home yourself through PropertyNow costs as little as $694.